-Organigram is a licensed producer of medical and adult-use recreational cannabis.
+Organigram is a licensed producer of medical and adult-use retail cannabis.
 They are one of Canada’s original licensed cannabis producers, having launched in 2013 and received their license in April 2014.

 Ray Gracewood, the company’s Senior Vice President, Marketing and Communications, says Organigram continues to see incredible business growth in New Brunswick.
 They now employ approximately 700 people in its Moncton operation.

 “It’s indicative of the approach we’ve taken since day one, which is to be not only a local leader within the space but to lead the industry in Canada,” says Gracewood.
 “With the country’s strong progressive approach to cannabis, we have a great opportunity to be a significant international player as well.”